FriendsOfSymfony/FOSElasticaBundle/README.md

 ### Checking an entity method for listener

-If you use listeners to update your index, you may need to validate your entities before you put them to the index (e.g. is the entity public).
-You can do this with the is_indexable_callback config param.
+If you use listeners to update your index, you may need to validate your entities before you index them (e.g. only index "public" entities).
+Typically, you'll want the listener to be consistent with the provider's query criteria.
+This may be achieved by using the `is_indexable_callback` config parameter:

                         persistence:
                             listener:
                                 is_indexable_callback: "isPublic"

-This is optional, but if you set the is_indexable_callback and the entity has a method with the specified name, your entities will go into the index only if the method returns true.
-If you update an entity and the update listener is active, it will check the method again, and if it returns true, the entity will be removed from the index.
-If it returns true, it will be updated in the index of course.
-Delete listener disregards the is_indexable_callback.
+If `is_indexable_callback` is a string and the entity has a method with the specified name, the listener will only index entities for which the method returns `true`.
+Additionally, you may provide a service and method name pair:

+                        persistence:
+                            listener:
+                                is_indexable_callback: [ "%custom_service_id%", "isIndexable" ]

+In this case, the callback will be the `isIndexable()` method on the specified service.
+This allows you to do more complex validation (e.g. ACL checks).

+As you might expect, new entities will only be indexed if the callback returns `true`.
+Additionally, modified entities will be updated or removed from the index depending on whether the callback returns `true` or `false`, respectively.
+The delete listener disregards the callback.

 > **Propel** doesn't support this feature yet.